opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_user_v3.md

 * `enabled` - (Optional) Whether the user is enabled or disabled.
 Valid values are `true` and `false`.

 * `password` - (Optional) The password for the user.
 It must contain at least two of the following character types: uppercase letters, lowercase letters, digits, and special characters.

+* `email` - (Optional) The email associated with user.

 ## Attributes Reference